About The Club

 From these humble beginnings in the Iowa heartland, the POAC, Inc. has evolved into one of the major pony breeds in the country.
 The club’s activities are very family oriented.
 While the focus remains on the youth, there are now programs for all ages to participate in.
 POAs are truly an equine the entire family can enjoy.

 Our members are proud of our heritage, and excited about our future.
 If wholesome, family fun with equines is what you are looking for, check out the POAC.
 Join us, and see what horse folks are buzzing about.
+Stop by the National POAC Office, located in Indianapolis Indiana, We would love to visit with you!
 The POA is a true American original!

 POAC, Inc. President